tarantool/doc/doc/reference/reference_lua/net_box.rst

 .. function:: conn:on_connect([trigger-function[, old-trigger-function]])

-    Define a trigger for execution when a new connection is created due to an event such as ``net_box.connect``.
-The trigger function will be the first thing executed after a new connection is created.
-If the trigger execution fails and raises an error, the error is sent to the client and the connection is closed.
+    Define a trigger for execution when a new connection is established, and authentication and schema fetch are completed due to an event such as ``net_box.connect``.
+    If the trigger execution fails and an exception happens, the connection's state changes to 'error'.
+In this case, the connection is terminated, regardless of the ``reconnect_after`` option's value.
+Can be called as many times as reconnection happens, if ``reconnect_after`` is greater than zero.

     :param function trigger-function: function which will become the trigger function.
-Takes the ``conn`` object as the first argument
+Takes the ``conn``
+                                      object as the first argument
     :param function old-trigger-function: existing trigger function which will be replaced by trigger-function
     :return: nil or function pointer

 .. _net_box-on_disconnect: